Resources for Master's Students

 Do I have to pay for the dissertation fee that comes with LING 899?

-Although it's not technically tuition, the dissertation fee—also sometimes called a continuation fee—is considered tuition in this instance.
+Although it's not technically tuition, the dissertation fee—also sometimes called a continuation fee—is treated like tuition in this instance.

 If a student is registered for LING 899 in their second year, the dissertation fee is covered at 50% by GEPA as a part of the student's funding package, just as if the student were taking a normal course in their first year.

-After a student's second year, the dissertation fee associated with LING 899 will not be covered by GEPA.
-Some departments take on this expense, and some don't.
-As of AY23-24, the Department of Linguistics is not able to pay students' dissertation fees.
+After a student's second year, the dissertation fee associated with LING 899 will not be covered by GEPA, and it's the student's responsibility to cover this expense.

 When do I register for a course with my advisor vs. with the Director of Graduate Studies (DGS)?